Malcolm IV of Scotland

-Malcolm IV (Máel Coluim mac Eanric; Maol Chaluim mac Eanraig), nicknamed Virgo, "the Maiden" (between 23 April and 24 May 11419 December 1165) was King of Scotland from 1153 until his death.
+Malcolm IV (Máel Coluim mac Eanric; Maol Chaluim mac Eanraig), nicknamed Virgo, "the Maiden" (between 23 April and 24 May 1141 – 9 December 1165) was King of Scotland from 1153 until his death.
 He was the eldest son of Henry, Earl of Huntingdon and Northumbria (died 1152) and Ada de Warenne.
-The original Malcolm Canmore, a name now associated with his great-grandfather Malcolm III (Máel Coluim mac Donnchada), succeeded his grandfather David I, and shared David's Anglo-Norman tastes.
+The original Malcolm Canmore, a name now associated with his great-grandfather Malcolm III (Máel Coluim mac Donnchada), he succeeded his grandfather David I, and shared David's Anglo-Norman tastes.

 Called Malcolm the Maiden by later chroniclers, a name which may incorrectly suggest weakness or effeminacy to modern readers, he was noted for his religious zeal and interest in knighthood and warfare.
-For much of his reign he was in poor health and died unmarried at the age of twenty-four.
+For much of his reign, he was in poor health and died unmarried at the age of twenty-four.

 Accession

 Earl Henry, son and heir of King David I of Scotland, had been in poor health throughout the 1140s.
 He died suddenly on 12 June 1152.
 His death occurred in either Newcastle or Roxburgh, both located in those areas of Northumbria which he and his father had attached to the Scots crown in the period of English weakness after the death of Henry I of England.
 Unlike in the case of the English king, who had been left without male heirs after the death of his only legitimate son in the shipwreck of the White Ship, the King of Scots, David I, did not lack for immediate heirs upon the death of Earl Henry.
 This was because Earl Henry had left behind three sons to carry forward the lineage of his father.

 Malcolm, the eldest of Earl Henry's sons, was only eleven years old when he became heir apparent.
 Nonetheless, he was sent by his grandfather on a circuit of the kingdom, accompanied by Donnchad, Mormaer of Fife, and a large army.
 Donnchad had been styled rector, perhaps indicating that he was to hold the regency for Malcolm on David's death.
 These preparations were timely, because King David survived his son by less than a year, dying on 24 May 1153 at Carlisle.
 Malcolm was inaugurated as king on 27 May 1153 at Scone at age twelve.
 Donnchad, who duly became regent for the young Malcolm, ensured that the inauguration took place before the old king was even buried.
 This might appear unseemly, but there was good reason for the haste.
 Malcolm was not without rivals for the kingship.
 Donnchad himself died a year later, in 1154.